airbytehq/airbyte/docs/contributing-to-airbyte/resources/qa-checks.md

 _Applies to connector with 300 internal support level_
 _Applies to connector with any Airbyte usage level_

 The user facing connector documentation should update invalid links in connector documentation.
+For links that are used as example and return 404 status code, use `example: ` before link to skip it.

 ### Connectors documentation headers structure, naming and order follow our guidelines